 Your hearts aortic valve should open and close freely, allowing blood to flow to your heart.
 When your heart valve is too narrow or grows stiff due to calcium buildup (typically seen in older adults) – blood flow is restricted and you may have a disease called aortic stenosis.

-The aortic valve typically opens and closes freely.
-In some older people, the valve can grow stiff because of calcium buildup.
-If you have aortic stenosis and it's not treated, your heart valve will become weaker.
+If you have aortic stenosis and it's not treated, your heart valve will weaken.
 You’ll experience fatigue, dizziness, chest pain or pressure, a heart murmur, shortness of breath during activity, heart palpitations and fainting.
 Left untreated, 50% of patients with this serious condition are not expected to live more than 2 years.